 How Does Pinnacle West Company Work?

-How does Pinnacle West Capital Corporation operate?
+How does Pinnacle West Capital Corporation work?

 How Does Pinnacle West Company Work?